Is the Japan Rail Pass Worth It? A Simplified Guide to Bullet Train Travel in Japan.

 Sakura in Japan <3

 The best time to buy a Japan Rail Pass is before you travel to Japan, either online or at an authorised JR Pass agent in your country (or any country outside of Japan).
-For a limited time, until March 2019, it is possible to buy a JR Pass when you arrive in Japan – at Tokyo or Osaka train stations, or at Narita or Haneda airports in Tokyo – but it is 10-20% more expensive than buying it outside of Japan.
+For a limited time, until March 2019, it was possible to buy a JR Pass upon arrival in Japan – at Tokyo or Osaka train stations, or at Narita or Haneda airports in Tokyo – but it was 10-20% more expensive than buying it outside of Japan.

 Buy the Japan Rail Pass online